ntua-el20114/NTUAflix/README.md

 # Ntuaflix
 Welcome to Ntuaflix, a comprehensive platform for movie enthusiasts!
-Dive into a vast collection of movies, explore detailed profiles of actors, express your preferences through likes or dislikes, engage in conversations with a specialized movie chatbot, and get personalized movie recommendations.
+Dive into a vast collection of movies, express your preferences through likes or dislikes,engage in conversations with a specialized movie chatbot, and get personalized movie recommendations.
 Ntuaflix combines a robust backend with a user-friendly interface, ensuring an enjoyable and interactive movie browsing experience.

 ## Features